stark1tty/Awesome-Historic_al-Maps/readme.md

 - [Re-using map datasets - within GIS and other software (National Library of Scotland)](https://maps.nls.uk/guides/datasets/)

 ### Further Reading
-- [Map History/History of Cartography](http://www.maphistory.info/index.html) - A general information site with information about old maps, both on the web and in the real world.
+- [Map History/History of Cartography](http://www.maphistory.info/index.html) - A long running, general information site with information about old maps, both on the web and in the real world.

 ---